manoj-323/recani_m/README.md

 ## Installation

-To set up Recani-M locally, follow these steps:
+To set up Recani_m locally, follow these steps:

 1. **Clone the repository:**
    ```sh